 Stress is not only bad for your overall health, it's bad for your hair.
 Although it may take some time to show up, too much stress in your life can cause discoloration and damage to your hair.

 If you prefer to find a home remedy and not purchase a rinse there are some home preparations using ingredients that you probably already have.

 In an effort to go without shampoo, there was a trend some time ago to use baking soda.
 It's true that many of the dry shampoos have this as their main ingredient.
 When applied to the scalp it will remove oil.
 I have read that people use baking soda mixed with water and apply to the entire hair and then rinse it with apple cider vinegar.

 Now I know you have read about the benefits of apple cider vinegar and if you want, go ahead and try it.

 However, let's be clear, if you remember from your chemistry class, vinegar is an acid.
 So although you are toning down the yellow, you are in essence stripping the color away.
 The contrary is baking soda which is an alkali.

 I have strong hair but I still don't want to apply baking soda or vinegar, even in a dilute form because I want my hair to be nurtured.
 Using a strong alkali followed by an acid isn't the right choice for me.
 If you have oily hair, then vinegar may help reduce the oil and strip shampoo build up.
-For me, I prefer not to use something that, although homemade and inexpensive, I feel it is too strong for my hair.
+For me, I prefer not to use something that, although homemade and inexpensive, I feel it is too strong and potentially damaging for my hair.